tonioloewald/bindinator.js/README.md

 <div data-component="fiddle" data-path="todo"></div>

-And you can _compose_ components (including nesting them) using `data-component`:
+You can _compose_ components (including nesting them) using `data-component`:

 <div data-component="fiddle" data-path="compose-example"></div>

 ### Easy Integration

-And you can use third-party libraries easily as well (this example uses `showdown.js` via the [text-render.js](#source=lib/text-render.js) library to render markdown.)
+You can use third-party libraries easily as well (this example uses `showdown.js` via the [text-render.js](#source=lib/text-render.js) library to render markdown.)

 <div data-component="fiddle" data-path="markdown-editor"></div>

 ### Dog Food!

-This site is built using b8r (along with numerous third-party libraries, none of which are global dependencies).
+This site is built using `b8r` (along with numerous third-party libraries, none of which are global dependencies).
 The inline [fiddle component](#source=fiddle.component.html) used to display interactive examples is 272 lines including comments, styles, markup, and code.
-It's so cleanly isolated from the rest of the page that it doesn't use an iframe.
+`b8r` isolates component internals so cleanly isolated from the rest of the page that the fiddle doesn't need to use an iframe.

 ## In a Nut